 Even as this message is being written, trains and ships are being loaded.
 Troops are moving.
 Civilians are turning over rumors in public places, and enemy ears are attuned to pick up the slightest “tip.”

-These are times to hold information or news from soldier sons or bothers close to your heart.
+These are times to hold information or news from soldier sons or brothers close to your heart.
 It means their welfare and safety.
+Keep mum!

 Careless talk costs lives

 (Poster suggesting careless communication may be harmful to the war effort, showing lips with tape over them.)